 This 2006 movie, however, was not the first time someone suggested that politicians should have to display their corporate sponsorships.

-In 2004, for instance, columnist Paul Halvey wrote in the Illinois paper “The Life” that “when a company springs for a political campaign contributions, it should be able to put its logo on the politician.”
-In 1999, columnist Jim Hightower made a similar suggestion, writing:
+In 2004, for instance, columnist Paul Halvey wrote in the Illinois newspaper "The Life" that "when a company springs for a political campaign contributions, it should be able to put its logo on the politician."
+Five years earlier, in 1999, columnist Jim Hightower made a similar suggestion, writing:

 We'd like to mandate full and forceful disclosure—make every politician or candidate own up to where every dollar of their money's coming from.
 Maybe we could even make 'em wear their sponsors' logos like NASCAR drivers do, as in the illustrations in this issue.

-We’re not sure who came up with the exact phrasing of the viral version of the joke.
+We're not sure who came up with the exact phrasing of the viral version of the joke.
 The idea that politicians should wear the logos of their corporate sponsors on their clothes, similar to NASCAR drivers, has been circulating since the 1990s.
-While it doesn’t seem as if this quote originated with Williams, the concept served as a basis for a line his character said in the 2006 film “Man of the Year.”
+While it doesn't seem as if this quote originated with Williams, he did tell the joke in a 2009 TV special, and the concept served as a basis for a line his character said in the 2006 film "Man of the Year."